louilinn/hack4sweden2018/README.md

 ### Challenges we run into
-The main challenge was to find relevant data, that was both accessible in a managable format and had the right geographical resolution (Sweden's 21 counties in our case).
+The main challenge was to find relevant data, that was both accessible in a managable format and had the right geographical resolution (Sweden's 21 regions in our case).

 ### Accomplishments
 We managed to write a generalized API that can access the data that is available,